mamkhari/Progress/README.md

 ### 23 July

-- [x] Meet with Suleiman to help with me understanding python argparse
+- [x] Meet with @shoosen to help with me understanding python argparse

 ### 24 July